netcreateorg/netcreate-itest/README.md

 This will load the dataset defined and set by the `nc.js` command during first install.
 To change the default dataset, use the `./nc.js --dataset=projectname` command.

-### 3. Generating Logins

-Run NetCreate server and browse to the web app.
-Enter the console and type `ncMakeTokens('class','prj','demo',5);` to generate 5 login tokens.

 To access the Import/Export and Template Editor, you will need to enable admin mode in one of two ways:
+### 4. Generating Logins

+Use the Advanced Panel to generate user tokens.
+You will need to log in as an administrator to manage tokens.

 * use `localhost:3000` instead of the ip address.
 * if on a remote, login with a login token and append `?admin=true` to the end of the URL (e.g. `192.168.1.100:3000/#/edit/TEST-TEST-GXK?admin=true`)